Washington electors split four votes away from Clinton

 The vote came at the end of a part of the presidential selection process which usually draws little attention.
 State law requires Electoral College members to sign a pledge to vote for the person who wins Washington’s popular vote, and most years, they do.

-This year, however, hundreds of protesters filled the Capitol Rotunda a couple of hours before the meeting, taking pictures with their protest signs around the huge noble fir decorated for Christmas before spilling out onto the steps of the building to chant slogans like “We reject…The president-elect.”
+Hundreds of protesters filled the Capitol Rotunda a couple of hours before the meeting, taking pictures with their protest signs around the huge noble fir decorated for Christmas before spilling out onto the steps of the building to chant slogans like “We reject … the president-elect.”

 Jo Walter, of Bremerton, wore a costume of a nearly naked Trump with an oversized head and crown and a “Make America Great” sign.
-He mugged for cameras with a Adria Magrath, who wore a Miss America sash.
+She mugged for cameras with Adria Magrath, who wore a Miss America sash, and other protesters with signs.

-Protesters and other observers filled the state Reception Room to standing room only, and the overflow crowd was sent to the legislative galleries to watch the event on a video feed.
-What they saw was possibly the most diverse Electoral College group in the country, with three Native Americans, including Julie Johnson, a Lummi tribal member elected the group’s chairwoman; three African Americans, including Phillip Tyler, president of Spokane’s NAACP chapter; one Hispanic, one Muslim and one transgender person.
+In Olympia, protesters and other observers filled the state Reception Room to standing room only, and the overflow crowd was sent to the legislative galleries to watch the event on a video feed.
+What they saw was possibly the most diverse Electoral College group in the country, with three Native Americans, including Julie Johnson, a Lummi tribal member elected the group’s chairwoman; three African-Americans, including Phillip Tyler, president of Spokane’s NAACP chapter; one Hispanic, one Muslim and one transgender person.
 Also in the group, Elizabeth Caldwell, who said she has terminal cancer and is “not likely to see the next presidential election.”

-After the Pledge of Allegiance, Johnson asked for a Native blessing, and Dan Carpita of Enumclaw, a member of the Lehmi Shoshone tribe, produced a Native flute and played a tune he called “Chief Dan George’s Song,” moving to the four compass points as he played.
+After the Pledge of Allegiance, Johnson asked for a Native blessing, and Dan Carpita of Enumclaw, a member of the Lemhi Shoshone tribe, produced a Native flute and played a tune he called “Chief Dan George’s Song.”

 When electors were each given time for a short speech, several said they hoped that this would be the last meeting of the Electoral College, although changing an institution that goes back to the beginning of the republic would take an amendment to the U.S. Constitution.
 Others said they hoped the country would come together after a contentious election.